ptifur/react-node-mongo-blog/readme.md

 ```

+## Notes to myself

+- Can't figures out how to redirect after submitting the form
+- Not sure what exactly `axios` does

 ## Next

-- Redirect after creating new post
 - Paperclip size

-- Check header menu style o__O
+- Check header menu style
 - Fix `label` to address the input

-## To proper publish
 - Check the subdomain name

-- Hide the `update` from menu
+## Next next

+- `x` button
+- `redirect` after submit
+- register / auth
+- update database users